 INFJ Feelings & Emotions: How the INFJ Handles Inner Feelings

-Everyone copes with and responds to emotions differently, for some it can be a more challenging process.
+Everyone copes with and responds to emotions differently.
+For some, it can be a more challenging process.
 Not everyone is as comfortable with their own emotions as they are with the emotions of others.
-It is important to consider each individual person, but personality types can sometimes help with the first steps towards understanding someone.
-Learning the basic ways they process information and express themselves, can help you get closer to really understanding this person better.
-When it comes to the INFJ emotions are a complex thing, and the way they process them might be confusing for some people.
+It is important to consider each individual person, but personality types can sometimes help with the first steps toward understanding someone.
+Learning the basic ways they process information and express themselves can help you get closer to really understanding this person better.
+When it comes to the INFJ, emotions are complex, and how they process them might be confusing for some people.

 They Are Empathetic People

 INFJs are naturally empathetic people, which helps them when it comes to understanding the emotions of others.
 Seeing someone express themselves emotionally is not going to scare the INFJ or make them feel uncomfortable.
 They are often used to connecting with the emotions of others and can listen to them and try to help ease their stress.
 When it comes to the emotions of other people, the INFJ can sense them and understand them often better than they understand themselves.